xjwangsjtu/Continual-Learning-Papers/README.md

 # Paper Collection of Continual Learning

-Continual Learning(Incremental Learning, Overcoming Catastrophic Forgetting) aiming at retaining performance of neural network in sequential training setting， i.e. training on a new task without losing performance in previous task(s).
+Continual Learning(Incremental Learning, Overcoming Catastrophic Forgetting) aiming at retaining performance of neural network in sequential training setting, i.e. training on a new task without losing performance in previous task(s).

 This is a collection of research and review papers of Continual Learning.
 The Papers are sorted by time.
 Any suggestions and pull requests are welcome.

 The sharing principle of these references here is for research.
-If any authors do not want their paper to be listed here, please feel free to contact Xuejian Wang (Email: xuejian.wxj [AT] gmail.com).<sup>[1](#myfootnote1)</sup>
+If any authors do not want their paper to be listed here, please feel free to contact Xuejian Wang (Email: xuejian.wxj [AT] gmail.com)<sup>[1](#myfootnote1)</sup>.